DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Vladimir makes two melee attacks.
 He can replace one of those attacks with a <strong><em>black flames</em></strong> attack.</p>
 <p><strong><em>Greatsword +2.</em></strong> Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
 Hit: 14 (2d6 + 7) slashing damage plus 3 (1d6) piercing damage, and the target must make a DC 18 Wisdom saving throw.
 On a failure, it has disadvantage on the first attack roll or ability check it makes before the end of its next turn.</p>
 <p><strong><em>Black Flames.</em></strong> Ranged Spell Attack: +10 to hit, range 30 ft., one target.
 Hit: 7 (2d6) fire damage plus 3 (1d6) necrotic damage, and the target ignites in black flames.
-At the start of its next turn, the target and each creature within 5 feet of it must make a DC 17 Constitution saving throw or take an additional 7 (2d6) cold damage.
+At the start of its next turn, the target and each creature within 5 feet of it must make a DC 17 Constitution saving throw or take an additional 7 (2d6) fire damage.
 (The flames can’t be doused by nonmagical means.)</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Gravepyre.</em></strong> Vladimir hurls a magical ball of black flames that explodes at a point he can see within 120 feet of him.
 Each creature in a 10-foot radius sphere centered on that point must make a DC 17 Dexterity saving throw.
 The sphere spreads around corners.
 A creature takes 10 (3d6) fire damage plus 10 (3d6) necrotic damage on a failed save, or half as much damage on a successful one.
 On a failure, a creature also has disadvantage on the next attack it makes before the start of Vladimir’s next turn.</p>
 <p><strong><em>Destructive Wave.</em></strong> Vladimir strikes the ground with his greatsword, creating a burst of destructive energy that ripples outward from him.
 Each creature within 10 feet of him must succeed on a DC 18 Constitution saving throw or take 10 (3d6) thunder damage plus 10 (3d6) necrotic damage and be knocked prone.
 A creature that succeeds on its saving throw takes half as much damage and isn’t knocked prone.</p>